smatechnologies/ibm-i-agent-docs/docs/events-utilities/client-email.md

 ##### Fields

 - **Prim key**: A numeric primary key assigned to this Error Log record.
 - **Xref Prim key**: The primary key assigned to the first Activity Log record for this e-mail.
 All entries for the same e-mail task will cross-reference the first primary key (of the Activity Log, not of the Error Log) in order to show the association of log entries, even when multiple jobs may write interspersed entries.
 This cross-reference also separates multiple executions of the GENEMLREQ command from the same IBM i job.
+- **IBM Job ID**: The number/user/jobname of the IBM i job where the GENEMLREQ command was executed.
+- **Acronym**: The 1-10 character key representing an eMail Client.
+- **Seq**: The sequence number used to identify separate e-mail address records within a single Acronym.
+- **Use Code**: A code used to create sub-groups of records within a single Acronym, such as when there are different e-mail addresses used for different types of communication.
 - **DD-HH.MM.SS**: A truncated form of the record logging date and time, showing the day of the month and the hours, minutes and seconds of the entry.
 A primary record key (shown on the details display) assures that records will appear in ASCENDING date+time sequence, where the most recent record appears at the bottom of the list.
 - **TP**: The record entry type.
 Values are:
   - ER = an error description.